NightClover-code/easybank/README.md

 ## The challenge

 I designed this landing page and wanted to build it using a headless CMS that I've never tried before, which was Contentful in this case.
-This is also my first experience with Gatsby (as a NestJS developer).
+This is also my first experience with Gatsby (as a NextJS developer).

 After trying Gastby, I must say that it was pretty satisfying to work with, although I still prefer NextJS.
 Anyways, this was the challenge: